Who Pays Taxes on Non-Qualified 529 Plan Withdrawal?

 Account Owner

-This is because the Internal Revenue Code of 1986 requires non-qualified distributions to be included in the gross income of the distributee.
+This is because the Internal Revenue Code of 1986 requires non-qualified distributions to be included in the distributee’s gross income.
 [26 USC 529(c)(3)(A)]

-The individual identified as the recipient on the 1099-Q must include the earnings portion of a taxable distribution on their income tax returns.
-The Instructions for Form 1099-Q state:
+The recipient listed on the 1099-Q must report the taxable earnings portion on their tax return.
+The instructions for IRS Form 1099-Q state:

-This is in contrast with a Coverdell Education Savings Account, where the beneficiary is considered to be the recipient of all distributions.
+This contrasts with a Coverdell Education Savings Account, where the beneficiary is considered the recipient of all withdrawals.

 A good place to start: